limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 File found: /g0rmint/secrets.php - 302
 ```

-Among the PHP pages, we can disregard those that returned **302** (because they got redirected back to `/login.php`) and those that returned nothing of value.
-The following pages were interesting:
+Among the PHP pages, we can disregard those that returns **302** (because they redirect back to `/login.php`) and those that returns nothing of value.
+The following pages are interesting:

 * `/header.php`
 * `/login.php`